Step 1 - Allocate Budget

 - According to Credit Suisse on March 10, 2010, the Swiss real estate market is very stable with year-on-year price increases in Ticino of up to 5%

-- On 21 April 2010 the Q4 2009 Knight Frank Global House Price Index was published, reporting a 6.9% annual price growth of Swiss Real Estate
+- The Knight Frank Global House Price Index has reported the following price growths of Swiss Real Estate:

 - There is also a growing demand as there is a considerable uplift in interest in Swiss property from international high earners driven by taxation benefits and there is an increased focus on Ticino driven by lack of property choice in locations like Vaud and Geneva.